avajs/ava/readme.md

 npm install --save-dev ava
 ```

+Note that AVA 4 cannot be run globally.

 Don't forget to configure the `test` script in your `package.json` as per above.

 ### Create your test file